lomirus/gtk-qq/README.md

 ### Windows & MacOS

 Gtk applications are harder to be compiled on Windows & MacOS and it will need more configurations to make it work.
-But onsidering some special reasons that you know, this project will not offer the release on Windows and MacOS.
+But considering some special reasons that you know, this project will not offer the release on Windows and MacOS.
 You can build it still if you like, but I would suggest you not to distribute the Windows/MacOS build of this project to the public in order to ensure the maintenance of this project.